Updated: April 13, 2026

-Alcohol is a tricky subject, as it can be easily moderated in some and completely life altering in another.
+Alcohol is a tricky subject, as it can be easily moderated in some and completely life-altering in others.
 There’s also a lot of conflicting information about the “health benefits” of alcohol, how much is a “healthy” amount, and if certain types of alcohol are better than others.
-Lastly, alcohol is a socially acceptable drug which can blur the lines between an innocent drink and a health problem for many.
-Therefore, I wanted to share with you all that I know about alcohol and health as well as recommendations on how to establish safe boundaries.
+Lastly, alcohol is a socially acceptable drug that can blur the lines between an innocent drink and a health problem for many.
+Therefore, I wanted to share with you all that I know about alcohol and health, as well as recommendations on how to establish safe boundaries.

 First up: What is Alcohol?

 Alcohol, specifically ethanol, is a molecule found in many drinks like beer, wine, and liquor that is formed through the fermentation of sugar.
 It is the most commonly used (and abused) psychoactive drug, depressing or dulling the nervous system for a period of time.
-It also increases neurotransmitters in the brain involved in the reward center, which both contributes to the ‘feel good’ feeling with alcohol and the risk of addictions.
-When ethanol is digested, it turns in to acetaldehyde which is a toxicant to the brain and the reason for the “buzz” feeling.
+It also increases neurotransmitters in the brain involved in the reward center, which both contribute to the ‘feel good’ feeling with alcohol and the risk of addiction.
+When ethanol is digested, it turns into acetaldehyde, which is a toxicant to the brain and the reason for the “buzz” feeling.
 Alcohol also acts in the body as a ‘nutrient,’ giving us 7 calories per gram.
-To give you a better sense of reference, carbohydrates are 4 calories per gram and fat contains 9 calories per gram.
+To give you a better sense of reference, carbohydrates contain 4 calories per gram, and fat contains 9 calories per gram.

 Benefits of Alcohol